 Once a condition has progressed to a certain point, on the traditional path of scoliosis treatment, spinal fusion is commonly recommended.
 This involves fusing the most-tilted vertebrae of the unnatural spinal curve together into one solid bone.

 While there are different types of spinal fusion, commonly, the spine is held in place by rods and screws, and the end goal of scoliosis surgery is to eliminate movement (progression) in the fused section of the spine.
+In some instances, scoliosis surgery is also done with titanium rods.

 Also, depending on the spinal section fused, sometimes this involves the removal of its intervertebral discs, and these discs give the spine structure, flexibility, and act as the spine’s shock absorbers, so their removal is not always ideal.